sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

 categories: [Books]
 tags: [book-notes]
 sitemap: true
+description : 100 Baggers - Stock that return 100 to 1
+excerpt: This book is about 100-baggers.
+These are stocks that return $100 for every $1 invested.
 ---
 This book is about 100-baggers.
 These are stocks that return $100 for every $1 invested.
 <!--more-->